stream-labs/obs-studio-node/README.md

 Some tests interact with Twitch and we use a user pool service to get users but in case we are not able to fetch a user from it, we use the stream key provided by an environment variable.
 Create an environment variable called SLOBS_BE_STREAMKEY with the stream key of a Twitch account of your choosing.

 * To run all the tests do `yarn run test`
 * To run only run one test do `yarn run test --grep describe_name_value` where `describe_name_value` is the name of the test passed to the describe call in each test file.
-Example: `yarn run test --grep nodeobs_api`
+Examples: `yarn run test --grep nodeobs_api` or `yarn run test -g "Start streaming"`